squaresLab/squaresLab.github.io/research.md

 study developers and the software they produce to understand both the current state of software quality and which factors affect software quality.

+#### Selected Developer Studies

+* [Framework Debugging](https://squareslab.github.io/materials/CokerQualitative2019.pdf): an investigation into the challenges of debugging framework application problems.
+One important finding was that in framework debugging, developers have a difficult time determining the correct way to implement a fix.
+* [Social Attributes on Commit Integration](https://squareslab.github.io/materials/AfzalMSRChallenge2018.pdf): a quick investigation on how the GitHub social attributes of developers can be used to predict if a commit will be accepted or not.
+*  [Prioritizing Exceptions with Behavior Metrics](https://squareslab.github.io/materials/CokerBehavior2017.pdf): a study performed in collaboration with [ABB Inc.](https://new.abb.com) that recommended which exception to fix based on the next actions that users took with the tool after an exception occurred.
+* [Java Sandbox](https://squareslab.github.io/materials/CokerEvaluating2015.pdf): an investigation into the security implications of how the Java sandbox is used in open source projects.

 **Related Publications:**
 {% bibliography --query @*[project~=develop] %}